chadland/chadland.github.io/temp.md

 ###CNN Future Projects

-I will publish some posts on practical cases using CNNs and TensorFlow.
-Here are some projects I plan to have a look at.
+I will write some simple posts on practical cases using CNNs and TensorFlow.
+Here are some projects I plan to have a look at:

 1. I will attempt to use review text to see what explanatory power language usage has to the ratings.
-I will try to use CNNs to predict the rating, to see whether the language features used in the past for specific customer will have an explanatory effect on the current rating of a product (which I expect). http://sifaka.cs.uiuc.edu/~wang296/Data/LARA/Amazon/readme.txt.
-E.g. do customers that have a rough language have a bias towards giving low ratings etc. I will attempt to use a pre trained word2vec embeddings as inputs in the network.
+I will try to use CNNs to predict the rating, to see whether the language features used in the past for a specific customer will have an explanatory effect on the current rating of a product (which I expect). http://sifaka.cs.uiuc.edu/~wang296/Data/LARA/Amazon/readme.txt.
+E.g. do customers that have a "rough" language have a bias towards giving low ratings etc. I will attempt to use a pre trained word2vec embeddings of review text as inputs in the network.
 (Word2Vec explanation) http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/2.
 2. Use CNNs with transactional text data to recommend the next bank product.
 The idea is that some transactional patterns may be explanatory to what product a bank customer may take as the next product.
 This predictive dimension will then be incorporated to the existing recommendation model.
 The goal is to see whether this model will improve the benchmark model.

 [1]:http://www.deeplearningbook.org